GitFree/ldapass/README.md

 ldapass
 =======
-## This is forked from bartekrutkowski/ldapass, and more config filed.
+## This is forked from bartekrutkowski/ldapass, add more config filed.

 **Web application for setting/changing LDAP user passwords.**